uberhalit/SekiroFpsUnlockAndMore/README.md

 ### To add a custom resolution:
 1. Start the game
 2. Start `Sekiro FPS Unlocker and more`, set you desired resolution and enable it by ticking the check box
-3. Select your custom resolution in the graphical settings
+3. Select your custom resolution in the graphical settings (a default resolution like 1920x1080 or 1280x720 will be replaced with the new one)
-4. Be aware that your monitor has to natively support this resolution and the ingame HUD will be limited to 16:9
+4. Be aware that your monitor has to **natively** support this resolution and the ingame HUD will be limited to 16:9

 ### To use the FOV changer:
 1. Start the game